 A Licensed Alcoholism and Drug Counselor must hold a master's degree in a related field.
 Generally speaking, this degree may be in psychology, marriage and family studies, or other mental health or behavioral sciences.
 A Licensed Associate Alcoholism and Drug Counselor, by contrast, only needs a bachelor's degree.
 Still that degree must be in a related area.

 The LADAC and LAADAC candidates must meet similar criteria.
 Both licenses require the completion of 270 hours of approved education.
 And for those hours to be accepted, coursework must directly pertain to drug and alcohol counseling, research, or theory.

 Both levels require that the candidate works for 6,000 supervised hours before they are eligible for their license.
 As we mentioned above, the supervised practice must be documented by a board-certified supervisor.
 Recorded by a registered clinical supervisor; a list of supervisors is available on the Board site.

 At the technician level, which requires the least amount of education, one must still meet a specific experience requirement before they are eligible for their credential.
 CADATs have a more limited scope of practice.

 The licensing act states that a technician cannot achieve counselor status without meeting the stated requirements.
 That said, a person can't rise through the ranks from technician to LADAC without first seeking higher education.

 Finally, the board requires that all prospective licensees be at least 21 years of age.

-Examination in Arkansas
+Addiction Counselor Testing & Examination Process in Arkansas

 After completing your work requirements and your degree, you must take two examinations.
 There's a written exam and an oral exam.
 You may take the written test with National Board for Certified Counselors (NBCC).
 From there, you may submit passing results to the Arkansas Board of Examiners in Counseling (ABEC).